 Dr. Cathy Collins, who held the position before it was eliminated, was offered a recently available position at Sharon Middle School, and is currently teaching both the Engineering and Design and Inventions Through Time classes, as well as a media literacy course.

 Collins says that while she misses her highschool students and teachers, she is enjoying working at the Middle School.
 “I am having fun embracing this new adventure and learning along with my 6th-8th grade students,” said Collins.

-But Collins says she hopes that a full time librarian position will be reinstated at the high school.
+But Collins says she hopes that a full time library media specialist position will be reinstated at the high school.
 “It is my sincere hope that library services are restored at SHS through the re-hiring of a full time, certified school librarian,” said Collins.

-Collins says that the absence of a librarian is detrimental to the student population.
+Collins says that the absence of a library media specialist is detrimental to the student population.
 “It saddens me that SHS students have been left without the resources they need.
 I firmly believe this leaves them at an academic disadvantage,” she said.

 A 2013 study that involved more than 8,700 schools and 2.6 million students across the United States supports this claim.

-The study by by the Harry and Jeanette Weinberg Foundation found that:
+The study by the Harry and Jeanette Weinberg Foundation found that: